Robin-WZQ/AMDET/README.md

 2. downstream tasks or classifier.
 3. pre-training dataset.

-Our defense requires around ***5 min*** on a consumer-level gpu to scan the pretrained encoders and reverse the backdoor target feature.
+Our defense requires around ***5 min*** on a consumer-grade gpu to scan the pretrained encoders and reverse the backdoor target feature.

 ## 🔥 News